sighupio/fury-kubernetes-dr/README.md

 > More information on modules inputs can be found in the [aws-velero](modules/aws-velero) module documentation
 >
-> [Here][kfd-velero-aws-example] you can find an example designed to create all necessary cloud resources for Velero on AWS.
+> [Here][skd-velero-aws-example] you can find an example designed to create all necessary cloud resources for Velero on AWS.

 5. Define a `kustomization.yaml` that includes the downloaded resources.